Locally induced Gaussian processes for large-scale simulation experiments: Computation and benchmarking

 \section{Computation and benchmarking}

-Here we provide implementation details followed by in-depth comparison of our LIGP method, including various template schemes, to LAGP on a swath of synthetic and real data from computer simulation experiments.
-Our main metrics for benchmarking are out-of-sample RMSE and computation time.
+Here we provide implementation details followed by in-depth comparison of LIGP and various template schemes, to LAGP on a swath of synthetic and real computer simulation experiments.
+Our metrics for benchmarking are out-of-sample RMSE and computation time.
 All analysis was performed on an eight-core hyperthreaded Intel i9-9900K CPU at 3.60GHz.